South Australia Act 1842

 The South Australia Act 1842 (5 & 6 Vict. c.
-61) is an Act of the Parliament of the United Kingdom, which repealed the South Australia Act 1834, as well as amendments made to that Act, and instituted a different form of Government over the Province of South Australia.
-The Act was introduced as a result of recommendations by a British parliamentary enquiry into the failure of the colonial administration which had brought the province of South Australia near bankruptcy in 1840, and gave the British Government full control of South Australia as a Crown Colony.
-The Act was passed on 30 July 1842.
+61) was an act of the Parliament of the United Kingdom, which repealed the South Australia Act 1834 (4 & 5 Will.
+4. c.
+95), as well as amendments made to that act, and instituted a different form of Government over the Province of South Australia.
+The act was introduced as a result of recommendations by a British parliamentary enquiry into the failure of the colonial administration which had brought the province of South Australia near bankruptcy in 1840, and gave the British Government full control of South Australia as a Crown Colony.
+The act was passed on 30 July 1842.

 Background

 Land speculation, economic recession and inept administration combined to cause the Wakefield scheme to fail, and South Australia was spending far more than its revenue.
 Financial bankruptcy of the colony in 1841 caused London to act.
 The immediate issue was heavy spending, and the failure of the colonisation commissioners to use borrowing powers to secure loans.
 Gawler was replaced as governor by Captain Grey, and the in London the Colonial Secretary assumed responsibility for South Australia.
 The new governor sharply cut spending.
 The colony soon had full employment, and exports of primary products were increasing.
 Systematic emigration was resumed at the end of 1844.

 A British parliamentary enquiry recommended a more orthodox form of colonial administration to replace the Colonisation Commissioners.